-CAMPUS TOURS - Campus tours for prospective students are offered through the Admissions Office at 10 a.m. and 2 p.m.
-Monday through Friday.
-Hours may vary during the summer.
-Tours are also offered on select Saturdays.
-Appointments should be made for all tours by calling 843-661-1231.
+CAMPUS TOURS - Campus tours for prospective students are offered through the Admissions Office Monday through Friday and on select Saturdays.
+Appointments should be made for all tours by calling 843-661-1231 or register online at www. fmarion.edu/fmuadmissions.